B Ed Dip Teach (SACAE), M Ed (UMaine), Ed D (WMich)

 My career is focused on addressing the perplexing whole-of-organisation challenge of making schools and universities better at learning and teaching.
 I have been engaged in the design and/or leadership of major organisational change projects in Asia, the Americas, and Australia.
 My theory and practice approach has attracted over 20 million dollars in grants, contracts and direct funding for software system development, transforming learning spaces, human resource models, curriculum innovation, and comprehensive organisational design.

 My background includes serving as a strategic educational adviser to two major international computer corporations (at different times) and as a strategic consultant and speaker on educational change internationally.
 My books include Transforming the Measurement of Learning and Teaching in Higher Education.
 Routledge (Bain & Drengenberg, 2016); Rising to the Challenge of Transforming Higher Education.
 Springer (Bain & Zundans-Fraser, 2016);The Learning Edge: What technology can do to educate all children.
 Teachers College Press (Bain & Weston, 2011); The Self-Organizing School.
 Rowman & Littlefield (Bain, 2007), and The Self-Organizing University.
-Springer (Bain & Zundans-Fraser, 2017) which was informed by experiences with change processes at CSU.
+Springer (Bain & Zundans-Fraser, 2017) which was informed by experiences with change processes at Charles Sturt University.
 I am currently working on a new book with colleagues on the future of teacher preparation.

 My portfolio of scholarly research includes publications in international peer-reviewed education, psychology, and technology journals that describe theory, and research-to-practice projects for technology mediated change in educational organisations.
 I enjoy doctoral supervision and currently lead a team of students working on a range of projects related to my theory to practice approach.

-In addition to my work at CSU, I have held continuing faculty appointments at the University of Western Australia and Lehigh University in the USA and received competitive Faculty, University, State and National awards for leadership and innovation, teaching, and research in the United States and Australia.
+In addition to my work at Charles Sturt, I have held continuing faculty appointments at the University of Western Australia and Lehigh University in the USA and received competitive Faculty, University, State and National awards for leadership and innovation, teaching, and research in the United States and Australia.
 I served as Associate Headmaster of Brewster Academy, a college preparatory school in the United States, leading a multi-million dollar comprehensive school design and change project for over a decade.

 When not teaching, researching or consulting, I am a keen very amateur adventurer and have sailed the Pacific from the US to Hawaii and across the Tasman Sea to New Zealand as well as completing a number of long distance cycling adventures in the US and Australia.